Changissnz/selfinterest/README.md

 philosopher David Hume, in his Treatise on Human Nature, argues that "reason is the slave to the passions".
-And the thinker did use truths convincing in support of this tenet, and in doing so, was one that encouraged the conception of the human being as one of fundamental unpredictability, for the passions cannot always be expressed but kept and guarded like a "spiritual gold" until given the opportunity to be expressed as gift to the "one true love".
+And the thinker did use truths convincing in support of this tenet, and in doing so, was one that encouraged the conceptualization of the human being as one of fundamental unpredictability, for the passions cannot always be expressed but kept and guarded like a "spiritual gold" until given the opportunity to be expressed as gift to the "one true love".
 The